yigit1232/django-authenticated-todo-app/README.md

-# Django Authtenticated Todo App
+# Django Authentication Todo App

 # Download and use